zilliztech/zdoc/docs/tutorials/collection/search-and-query/conduct-a-range-search.md

 <Admonition type="info" icon="📘" title="Notes">

-The code snippets on this page assume that you have created a collection and inserted data based on the steps on [Create Collection with Schema](./create-collection-with-schema).
+The code snippets on this page assume that you have created a collection and inserted data based on the steps on [Create Collection](./create-collection-2).

 </Admonition>